01-edu/public/subjects/localhost/README.md

 - Test possible memory leaks before to submit the project.
 - Once again, the server should never crash and never leak memory.

+> Attention: `siege` is a stressing tool, use it ONLY to test your own server.
+Do **NEVER** use it on any server/website without the owner's permission.
+If you do so you would have illegally DDoSed a server and could face serious troubles.

 ### Bonus
 - Handle at least one more `CGI`.
 - Rewrite the project in another programming language (can be `C++` or `C`).